learningequality/kolibri-docs/docs/manage/options_ini.rst

 For certain configuration settings you need to use the ``options.ini`` file.
 Installing Kolibri does not generate this file by default, but you can easily add one yourself.
 Follow these steps.

 #.
-Open the preferred text editor on your computer (eg. Notepad on Windows).
+Open the preferred text editor on your computer (for example Notepad on Windows).
 #.
 Write the required *sections* and *keys* (see details for available settings below) in the following format:

     .. code-block:: ini